shubhamshrivastava2/MATLAB-PROJECT/README.md

 PS No. |  Name   |    Project name    |

-40020737| SHUBHAM KUMAR  | BUCK BOOST CONVERTER
+40020737| SHUBHAM KUMAR  | ANALOG CLOCK USING MATLAB
 ## Challenges Faced and How Was It Overcome

 1. Initialize the  analog structure